-One of the most successful and enduring rigs in carp fishing, the hinged stiff is widely associated with the exploits of Terry Hearn in the 1990s and remains a presentation with a reputation for singling out big fish.
+The hinged stiff rig is one of the most successful and enduring rigs in carp fishing, widely associated with the exploits of Terry Hearn in the 1990s and remains a presentation with a reputation for singling out big fish.

-Modern variations feature a variety of boom sections, particularly coated braid, but the one on this page is true to the original with a mono/fluorocarbon boom.
+Modern variations feature a variety of boom sections, particularly coated braid, but we're here to show you how to tie one with the original mono/fluorocarbon boom.

 Step-by-step guide to tying the hinged stiff rig